edit page / share feedback / contact

 1 | presentation |

 Literature records can be extracted from this corpus in various ways.
-As an example, we show the output of an executed script in bin/list-refs.sh again a recent version of the BatLit Corpus.
+As an example, we show the output of an executed script in bin/list-refs.sh against a recent version of the BatLit Corpus.
 For ease of processing, we’ve included a sample of 3 records in the table below, as well as files in tsv/csv formats include 100 records and all records.

 filenames | description |